kibade/samba-ad-dc/Create-AD-DC-Samba4.md

         --option="winbind separator=/" \
         --interactive
 ```
+Be certain to replace the placeholder `${INTERFACE_NAME}` in the above
+command with its actual value.

 Interactive mode: questions and answers, as follows (be certain to replace
 the placeholders `${REALM}`, `${DOMAIN}`, and `${ADMIN_PASSWORD}` with
 their actual values):